Data Privacy Information for Specific Processing Activities

 - monitoring publicly available opinions, statements or other interactions on the internet from certain individuals or entities that are important for us and our business (so called thought leaders).

-We use the insights we receive for the following purposes:
+We use the personal data to obtain insights related to following purposes:

-We want to identify business opportunities and risks alongside innovations, to better understand sentiment, intent, mood, market and societal trends as well as our customers’ or other stakeholders’ needs, preferences or opinions and thereby to engage in dialogue more effectively, to improve our services, products and the way in which we operate our company as well as to capture business opportunities and mitigate business risks.
+We want to identify business opportunities and risks alongside innovations, to better understand sentiment, intent, mood, market and societal trends as well as our customers’ or other stakeholders’ needs, preferences or opinions.
+For this purpose, we follow public media reporting as well as stakeholder communication and activities on Bayer-related or industry-related topics.
+Thereby we are able to engage in dialogue more effectively, improve our services, products and the way in which we operate our company as well as capture business opportunities and mitigate business risks.
 The legal basis for processing the personal data involved in this is Art.
 6(1)(f) GDPR as it is necessary to pursue our legitimate interests that result from our aforementioned processing purposes.
-We delete personal data as soon as they are no longer required for the purposes they were initially acquired.
-Personal data stored in the profiles of thought leaders are deleted if they are older than 2 years.
+We delete personal data as soon as they are no longer required for the purposes they were initially acquired for, as a rule however, at the latest if they are older than 3 years.

 Product safety and product quality